-The number and percentage of samples that we considered the sample of samples that the causal conjunction are displayed in Table 1.3.
+The number and percentage of samples that correctly and incorrectly responded to objective questions pertaining to the causal conjunction are displayed in Table 1.3.
 Question 29, which asks about the conjunction word "aatalaal" (thus), was correctly answered by 47 samples (98.0%), with the exception of one sample (2.0%) that was unable to answer.
 46 samples (95.8%) correctly answered the word "aagaiyaal" in response to question 22.
 Question 25 was correctly answered by 25 samples (52.1%) who identified the conjunction word "itan poruttu" (for this reason).